DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes.md

 - Turnouts can be thrown, closed or monitored from any node.
 - Signals can be set or monitored from any node
-- EXRAIL RESERVE/FREE tokens can be obtained by any node
+- EXRAIL RESERVE/FREE tokens might be obtained by any node (NOT YET.. and MAYBE NEVER)
 - Input (sensor) vpins can be monitored by any node
-- Output vpins can be monitored by any node
+- Output vpins can be set by any node...
+The implication of this is that most devices like DFPlayers, NeoPixels, Leds can be controlled by any node as long as the node with the real device has deliberately accepted the VPIN numbers using the SHARED_WRITE_VPINS macro.

 ## Node processors